rachelng-rpas/openreoc/articles/Record-Keeping Guide/03-implementation-guide.md

 ## Option 2: Simple Digital System

 This is the recommended approach for most small operators.
-You don't need specialist software, cloud storage and spreadsheets are enough.
+You don't need specialist software, a combination of cloud storage and spreadsheets are enough.

+Common options include:
+- **Spreadsheets** (e.g. Google Sheets, Microsoft Excel) for operational records, personnel registers, and training logs
+- **Cloud storage** (e.g. Google Drive, OneDrive, Dropbox) for storing supporting documents such as JSAs, RAs, and certificates
+- **PDF scanning apps** (e.g. Adobe Scan, Microsoft Lens) for digitising paper forms on site

 ### Platform Options